 History of VA in 100 Objects

-Telling VA's story - two objects at a time
+Telling VA's story - one to two objects at a time

 If you wanted to create an album of your family’s history but were limited to 100 items, what would you put in and what would you leave out?
 These were the questions that the VA History staff asked in compiling the History of VA in 100 Objects virtual exhibit.
 The exhibit explores the history of the nation’s efforts to honor and reward Veterans for their service by spotlighting objects that tell key parts of the VA story.
 The objects span the centuries, from the earliest laws governing disability claims for Revolutionary War soldiers to the latest medical gear to protect VA workers and Veterans from the COVID-19 pandemic.
-The exhibit is being published serially throughout 2022, with new entries appearing every Thursday at the rate of two per week.
-Entries from previous weeks are available for viewing on the GALLERY PAGES (CLICK OBJECTS 1-30; 31-CURRENT).
-We hope you will join us as we embark on this year-long journey through VA’s past, object by object.
+The exhibit is being published serially throughout 2022 and 2023, with new entries appearing Thursdays at the rate of one or two per week.
+Entries from previous weeks are available for viewing on the GALLERY PAGE.
+We hope you will join us as we embark on this two-year journey through VA’s past, object by object.

 Have an idea for an object?
 Let us know!

 We have worked hard to capture VA’s complex and varied history in the exhibit, but our list of 100 objects is not set in stone.
 We invite readers to submit their own suggestions of objects to include in the exhibit.
 Send your ideas to VAHistoryOffice@va.gov.
 If we like your suggestion, we will write it up and give you full credit when the entry on your object appears on the website.